An alternative way to discover Sydney

 Newtown is separated from Glebe by the University of Sydney and can be easily reached by train from downtown.
-In recent years, it has grown into a trendy and multicultural neighborhood, where you will find many artists, alternative people and students.
-Newton contains many restaurants and cafes.
+In recent years, it has grown into a trendy and multicultural neighborhood, where you will find many artists, alternative people, and students.
+Newtown contains many restaurants and cafes.
 The highlight of the year is the large Newtown festival that is held on the second Sunday of November.

 Leichhardt is the Italian district of Sydney.
 The many Italians who have emigrated to Sydney live here.
 You can eat delicious Italian ice cream or a real Italian pizza.

-Best alternative beaches in SydneyBetween Vaucluse and Kings Cross you will find the Redleaf beach.
-It is a bit hidden, when you find a staircase going down among the greenery you have found the beach.
-At this quiet beach is a jetty where you can sit and enjoy the tranquility.
+Best alternative beaches in SydneyBetween Between Vaucluse and Kings Cross, you will find Redleaf Beach.
+It is a bit hidden; when you find a staircase going down among the greenery, you have found the beach.
+At this quiet beach, there is a jetty where you can sit and enjoy the tranquility.
 That is very special in Sydney so this beach is definitely a must-visit.

-Do you want to visit a beach that is not too touristy, but in the meantime enjoy the impressive skyline of Sydney?
-Then we definitely recommend to visit Milk Beach.
+Do you want to visit a beach that is not too touristy, but in the meantime, enjoy the impressive skyline of Sydney?
+Then we definitely recommend visiting Milk Beach.
 This is a very small beach behind the Vaucluse district.
 It is a bit far from civilization, behind the historic Strickland House.
-Once you have found it you will be amazed by the tranquility combined with an impressive skyline.
+Once you have found it, you will be amazed by the tranquility combined with an impressive skyline.

 A beach that is only known among Sydney locals is Parsley Bay.
 This piece of oasis is also located in Vaucluse, next to the Nielsen Park.
-It is a small beach surrounded by rocks and forests and an old bridge runs across the water.
-On Parsley Bay you feel like you are away from civilization and it is never really busy.
+It is a small beach surrounded by rocks and forests, and an old bridge runs across the water.
+At Parsley Bay, you feel like you are away from civilization, and it is never really busy.
 Occasionally you see people from the neighborhood enjoying the peace and quiet, but it is also possible that you have your own private beach.
 Naked swimming!!!

-A very well known bay in Sydney is Felix Bay.
-What many people (tourists) do not know, is that there is a small stretch of beach hidden where almost no one comes.
-When you take a narrow path on the left side of the club at Royal Prince Edward Yacht Club you will arrive at Lady Martins Beach.
-Not only is it wonderfully quiet there, you also have a breath taking view of the marina and the beautiful houses on the water.
-Its magic.
+A well-known bay in Sydney is Felix Bay.
+What many people (tourists) do not know is that there is a small stretch of beach hidden where almost no one comes.
+When you take a narrow path on the left side of the club at Royal Prince Edward Yacht Club, you will arrive at Lady Martins Beach.
+Not only is it wonderfully quiet there, but you also have a breathtaking view of the marina and the beautiful houses on the water.
+It's magic.